Descriptive Analytics in Python: Statistics, Visualization, and Data Exploration

 Techniques and Methods in Descriptive Analytics with examples in Python

-1. Mean: Mean is the average of the given numbers and is calculated by dividing the sum of given numbers by the total number of numbers.
+Mean – The mean represents the average value of a dataset.
+It is calculated by summing all values and dividing the result by the total number of observations.

 import statistics